marek-carlisle/chatspace-solo-project/README.md

-# Express/Passport with React
-This version uses React to control the login requests and redirection in coordination with client-side routing.
+# Prime Project
+This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

 We **STRONGLY** recommend following these instructions carefully.
 It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.

-This code is also heavily commented.
-We recommend reading through the comments, getting a lay of the land, and becoming comfortable with how the code works before you start making too many changes.

 ## Prerequisites